 You can, in fact, create your own luck.

-So whether you are trawling freelance writing sites in the hope of finding a gig, looking at freelance writing jobs online or pitching editors, there are proven ways to increase your luck.
+Whether you’re trawling freelance writing sites in the hope of finding a gig, searching writing jobs online or pitching editors, there are proven ways to increase your luck.

 I kept thinking; I am so lucky.

-And I’m going to tell you how I (unwittingly) created my own luck last year.
+And I’m going to tell you how I (unwittingly) created my own luck as a freelance writer.

 Wiseman says that lucky people consistently encounter and act upon chance opportunities whereas unlucky people don’t.